Milan school of physics

-The Milan school of physics indicates the tradition of research in the field of physics in Milan, with particular reference to the first and second half of the 20th century, when under the impulse of Orso Mario Corbino and Antonio Garbasso, and with the chair of theoretical physics by Aldo Pontremoli, the so-called Institute of Complementary Physics of Milan was formed at the University of Milan.
+The Milan school of physics refers to the tradition of research in the field of physics in Milan, with particular reference to the first and second halves of the 20th century.
+During this period, the Institute of Complementary Physics of Milan was formed at the University of Milan, under the impulse of Orso Mario Corbino and Antonio Garbasso, and with the chair of theoretical physics by Aldo Pontremoli.

 History

-Until the eighteenth century, the teaching of physics in Milan and generically in Italy, developed significantly in the confessional institutes, which represented, to some extent, the secular thought on the one hand and the religious tradition on the other, to then follow in the Twentieth century the events of the university.
+Until the eighteenth century, the teaching of physics in Milan—and more broadly in Italy—developed significantly in the confessional institutes, which represented, to some extent, the secular thought on the one hand and the religious tradition on the other, before following in the twentieth century the events of the university.
 The first signs of studies, mainly based on astronomy, took place in 1764, when the Brera Astronomical Observatory was founded within the Jesuit College of Milan with the help of La Grange and subsequently of Ruggero Boscovich.
 It was then with Schiaparelli, a pupil of Quintino Sella and Luigi Menabrea, that the foundations were laid for modern astronomy that made Milan an astronomical center of world excellence.